Please note that images above may contain product not included with purchase.

 Our MirC 8-Channel Solid-State Relay Controllers are manufactured in pairs, designed to work together when powered up using wireless communications.
 The contact closure inputs on the transmitter control the relays on the receiving relay controller.
 Both the transmitter and receiving relay control display the relay status using LEDs.
 MirC controllers employ long-range wireless communications, we have tested line of sight range up to 2 miles.
 With rooftop antenna, ranges of 28 miles may be achieved.
 Urban and indoor installations typically achieve a 1,000 to 2,000 foot range, depending on type of building structure and wireless environment.

+Contact Closure Inputs in one location control remote relays in a remote location using a secure wireless encrypted signal.
+Mirror controllers are paired and ready to go to work immediately.
 No Computers, No Configuration – Works Right Out of the Box.
 MirC controllers stay connected to each other using wireless communications.
 Inputs on the transmitting controller activate the relays on the receiving controller.

 MirC controllers are always talking to each other.
 They stay in relentless communications for optimal reliability.
 Should they lose communication with each other, they will keep calling out for each other until they find their mate.
 Since MirC controllers are married to each other, it’s possible to have several MirC pairs in the same area without any significant interference.